knobs-dials/pg_sizes/README.md

 You're running someone else's code on your database.

+The column stuff reads a lot of your data.
+Which is slowish, and for databases larger than RAM is going to shred your nicely warmed caches for a bit.

-Proof of concept version, contains various hardcoded assumptions, and assume I have misread documentation and that various sizes are inaccurate.
-I need to read up.
+Proof of concept version, contains various hardcoded assumptions.
+Assume things may be inaccurate because I have misunderstood some documentation.

 Needs access to each database, so basically just assumes
 - we connect as postgresql role `postgres`